Tips for Advising

-The student population that the McNamara Academic Center works with is a cohort of 725+ student-athletes that participate in 25 intercollegiate sports offered at the University of Minnesota.
-The mission of the MAC is to serve in a student-athlete focused environment dedicated to guiding students to graduation, building positive relationships, and enhancing their overall experience.
+The student population that the Lindahl Academic Center works with is a cohort of 725+ student-athletes that participate in 25 intercollegiate sports offered at the University of Minnesota.
+The mission of the Lindahl Academic Center is to serve in a student-athlete focused environment dedicated to guiding students to graduation, building positive relationships, and enhancing their overall experience.

 Student-athletes have unique time demands required for their participation in intercollegiate athletics and must adhere to strict academic guidelines set in place by the University, Big Ten Conference, and the National Collegiate Athletic Association (NCAA).

-Student-athletes are required to meet multiple academic thresholds throughout their academic career.
+- Student-athletes are required to meet multiple academic thresholds throughout their academic career.
 Progress toward degree and credit requirements are semester and yearly based benchmarks that students must achieve to maintain their eligibility to participate in intercollegiate athletics.
-Questions regarding these rules and guidelines must be referred to the MAC advisor for the student’s sport.
+Questions regarding these rules and guidelines must be referred to the Lindahl Academic Center advisor for the student’s sport.

-Student-athletes are required to meet with their assigned college advisor prior to registration each semester.
-Successful completion of this meeting alerts the MAC advisor to remove their student-athlete hold and be able to register.
+- Student-athletes are required to meet with their assigned college advisor prior to registration each semester.
+Successful completion of this meeting alerts the Lindahl Academic Center advisor to remove their student-athlete hold and be able to register.
 A note in APLUS is the required confirmation needed concerning the completion of this meeting.

 List of Athletic Advisors